Our Happy Cat logo

 • Hedgehog ticks, ixodes hexagonus.

-Ticks mainly live in damp areas such as heath land, woodland or moorland, in grasses and on plants.
+Cat ticks mainly live in damp areas such as heath land, woodland or moorland, in grasses and on plants.
 Although they can live in back gardens too.

 Once hatched they climb up grasses and plants to await the passing of an animal which it can attach itself to for its first meal.
+Tick bites are nasty and are both painful and harmful.
+So removing ticks as soon as possible will help relieve your cats discomfort sooner rather than later.

 • Local irritation from the presence of the tick in the skin.
 Soreness etc

-• Infection from the bite
+• Infection from the tick bite

 • Risk of disease.
 Ticks can carry a range of diseases, such as Lyme disease